-On condition that the nearing cost is high up from the unlocking cost, then usually a green or a empty candlestick (white with black figure) is drawn.
+On condition that the nearing cost is high up from the unlocking cost, then usually a green or an empty candlestick (white with black-figure) is drawn.

-The load up or empty part of the candle is called the shape or actual shape, and may be prolong, common or little contingent on its dimension to the lines high up or underneath it.
+The load up or the empty part of the candle is called the shape or actual shape and maybe prolong, common or little contingent on its dimension to the lines high up or underneath it.

-The lines high up and underneath,are called shadowiness, tail end or wrick constitute the top and least cost scope in no more than a given interval of time. nevertheless, not each and every candlesticks have shadowiness.
+The lines high up and underneath, are called shadowiness, tail end or wrick constitute the top and least cost scope in no more than a given interval of time. nevertheless, not each and every candlestick have shadowiness.

 how do you Understand a Japanese candlestick graph?